Murder of Iordanka Apostolova: Discovery of victim and investigations

 On 13 January 1998, 56-year-old You Ah Kam was fishing at the canal near Tanah Merah Ferry Road when he fished out the dead body of a young Caucasian woman, who had her legs tied to a heavy sack.
 The woman was also found wearing a shirt that had badges pinned to it, indicating she was a boxing fan.
-She was later identified as 26-year-old Iordanka Apostolova Apostolova (or simply, Iordanka Apostolova; alias Tamia Pachinko, nicknamed Dani), a Bulgarian student came to Singapore to study in October 1996.
+She was later identified as 26-year-old Iordanka Apostolova Apostolova (or simply, Iordanka Apostolova; alias Tamia Pachinko, nicknamed Dani), a Bulgarian student who came to Singapore to study in October 1996.

 The police were contacted and forensic pathologist Chao Tzee Cheng was called to conduct an autopsy on Apostolova.
 Professor Chao ascertained that the victim had died a slow and painful death, as he found multiple incised wounds on the woman's neck, which were caused by a sharp object slicing her neck, and these wounds could cause slow bleeding that would result in death due to excessive loss of blood.
 Professor Chao found that the woman had drowned after being thrown into the canal, as Apostolova's lungs contained around 600 millilitres of water, meaning that she breathed in water while she was in the canal.
 Apostolova was, at most, unconscious at the time her body was disposed of.

 The police, led by Richard Lim Beng Gee, investigated and found a receipt in the area near the canal.
 It was traced back to a petrol station where CCTV footage showed two Malay men purchasing the contents shown on the receipt.
 Apostolova's acquaintances told police that Apostolova was close friends with a Malay man, who was later identified as 22-year-old Shaiful Edham bin Adam.
 He was one of the two Malay men captured in the CCTV footage.
 The police found that Apostolova was trading commodities with Shaiful, and was a client of the firm where Shaiful worked as a trade director.
 Shaiful, then married to 23-year-old Hezlinda binte A. Rahman and a father to one newborn daughter, was called in for questioning on 15 January 1998.
 Shaiful later confessed to police that he killed Apostolova on 11 January 1998.
 Kevin Walter Hector, Shaiful's employer, who rented his Depot Road flat to Shaiful and his family, also found bloodstains in the flat which were later tested and matched the DNA of Apostolova.

 Soon after his confession, Shaiful was charged with murder on 19 January 1998.
 Two days later, after confessing to his uncle and parents that he helped Shaiful dispose of Apostolova's body, 26-year-old Norishyam s/o Mohamed Ali (the other man in the CCTV footage), a friend of Shaiful from his two-year mandatory training at National Service (NS), surrendered himself to the police and told police about his role in the murder.
 Norishyam was then charged with murder on 22 January 1998.
 Shaiful and Norishyam would stand trial together for Apostolova's murder in late July 1998.